 We are in the formative stages of social business.
-Beyond pilots, beyond the getting started use cases, there are scores of valuable new and emerging use cases, yet to be imagined, defined, and implemented by the myriad of users challenged by their unique requirements.
+Beyond pilots, beyond the getting started use cases, there are scores of valuable new and emerging use cases-to be imagined, defined, and implemented by myriad users per their unique needs. .
 What we know is that whether enterprise, B2B, or B2C, an open standards-based ecosystem will most readily enable desired use cases to become reality with more flexibility of choice, with less time and cost.
 The real value of social business will not be realized if manifested as islands of point solutions.
 As social business becomes more pervasive, integration with core business systems, and across social platforms, will be desired.
 As we have seen with recent paradigms such as service oriented architecture (SOA) and Cloud, open standards are the enabler of this desired flexibility.
 The W3C Social Business Community Group is in place to define social business use cases that matter to businesses and drive the open standards based ecosystem needed to support those use cases.

-The mission of the Social Business Community Group is to "gather practical, business oriented, use cases focused on high-value transactions to influence and improve existing social standards in order to foster the growth and adoption of social standards in enterprise solutions."3
+The mission of the Social Business Community Group is to "gather practical, business-oriented use cases focused on high-value transactions to influence and improve existing social standards in order to foster the growth and adoption of social standards in enterprise solutions."